CompassionCH/translation-platform-web/README.md

 ```
 By adding the `cors="*"` parameter.

-Note that this only tested with Odoo 12 and responds accordingly to the preflight Option request.
+Note that this only tested with Odoo 12 and 14 and responds accordingly to the preflight Option request.